 Production of solar heating is taking place when the heat demand is lowest - both on daily and seasonal basis.
 The share of solar heating in a district heating system without heat storage is relatively low (5-8 % of yearly heat demand).
-Hence, the most common application is the combination of a solar thermal system with a diurnal heat storage, which will enable approximately 20-25 % share of solar district heating in a district heating system with a short-term heat storage of 0.1 - 0.3 m per m solar collector covers correspondingly 10 - 25 % of the annual heat demand [4].
+Hence, the most common application is the combination of a solar thermal system with a diurnal heat storage, which will enable approximately 20-25 % share of solar district heating in a district heating system.
+A typical Danish system with a short-term heat storage of $0.1 - 0.3 \text{ m}^3$ per m2 solar collector covers correspondingly 10 - 25 % of the annual heat demand [4].